 Already a Churchill Downs winner at a mile in Grade III company as a juvenile.
 Never really got into the Breeders’ Cup Juvenile Fillies race, but improved on that since.

 Sire won Kentucky Derby back in 2007 and responsible for dam of Good Cheer.
 Damsire landed the Preakness Stakes and produced plenty of horses that stay this far.
-One of the Kentucky Oaks picks with plenty of upside to her.
+One of the Kentucky Oaks picks with plenty of upside to her from a middle draw.

 Dual Listed winner at the New Orleans Fair Ground this winter.
 Held less than a length by Quietside in the Grade II Fantasy Stakes at Oaklawn Park latest.
 Twice withdrawn from the Sales, but fetched $65,000 as a yearling.